America at the Crossroads: American exceptionalism and international legitimacy

-Social Engineering and the Problems of Development
+Social engineering and the problems of development

 Fukuyama posits that two fundamental principles of neoconservatism may collide in the area of political and economic development: on the one hand, neoconservatives are concerned about the internal character of a regime, thus democracy-promotion and human rights are important considerations in foreign policy (unlike for political realists); on the other hand, there is a danger in large-scale social engineering which could have unintended consequences as a result.
 On the domestic front, neocons like James Q. Wilson had warned about extensive social programs and the Bush Administration should have put this principle into practice in foreign policy as well, Fukuyama asserts.
 Fukuyama cites an interview by Dick Cheney in which the Vice President said: "to suggest we need several 100.000 troops there, after the conflict ends, I don't think it's accurate...
 I really do believe we will be greeted as liberators."
 President George W. Bush remarked at a speech that democratic desires are a human universal, but Fukuyama contrasts this to his own thesis of "The End of History" and caution: "One can argue that there is a universal human desire to be free of tyranny and a universalism to the appeal of life in a prosperous liberal democracy.
-The problem is one of time frame involved.
-It is one thing to say that there is a broad, centuries-long trend towards the spread of liberal democracy - something that I myself have strongly argued in the past- and another to say that either democracy or prosperity can emerge in a given society at a given time.
-There are certain critical intervening variables known as institutions (...).
+The problem is one of timeframe involved.
+It is one thing to say that there is a broad, centuries-long trend towards the spread of liberal democracy – something that I myself have strongly argued in the past- and another to say that either democracy or prosperity can emerge in a given society at a given time.
+There are certain critical intervening variables known as institutions.
 And if there is one thing that the study of democratic transition and political development teaches, is that institutions are very difficult to establish."
 Neoconservatives ignored by and large development and put too much emphasis on defense.

-Economic Development
+Economic development

 The author talks about the history and challenges in economic development aid, beginning with the 1940s Harrod-Domar growth model through the Cold War struggle over influence and economic orthodoxy in the 1980s to 1990s and (in 2006 present day) 2000s debates on development, especially involving institutions (a subject he would tackle in his 2011 book The Origins of Political Order: From Prehuman times to the French Revolution and 2014 book Political Order and Political Decay: From the Industrial Revolution to the Globalisation of Democracy) and institutional economics.

-Political Development
+Political development

 Debate on political development and the creation and evolution of institutions.

-Rethinking Institutions for World Order
+Rethinking institutions for world order

 Here, the author discusses international institutions: their importance, complexity and diversity and the evolution towards a multi-institutional world order.

-A Different Kind of American Foreign Policy
+Adifferent kind of american foreign policy

 Here, Fukuyama proposes a demilitarisation of US foreign policy, a counterinsurgency campaign against Global Jihadism (rather than "World War IV" or militarised rhetoric), support for good governance and suggests Otto von Bismarck is a good inspiration for the US if it wants a good balance between power projection and international legitimacy.